 There are also many things you should avoid to keep your joints in tip-top shape.
-Keep an eye out for foods that will slow you down and limit your movement.
+Keep an eye out for foods that slow you down and limit your movement.

-This stimulating ingredient dehydrates you and pulls minerals from the body.
-It has also been linked to joint pain.
+Caffeine has also been linked to joint pain.

 These processed vegetable fats are much more damaging than saturated fats.
-They cause weight gain and inflammation, and carry free radicals that harm cellular structures and DNA.
+They cause weight gain and inflammation and carry free radicals that harm cellular structures and DNA.

 Another allergen, soy can cause inflammation and other problems.
 Chia seeds, flax, and hempseed are better sources of quality protein and essential fats.

 In general, processed foods are full of sodium, sugar, trans fats, and cell-damaging free radicals.
-They also contain chemicals like phthalates, BPA, and synthetics that are linked to cancers, excessive weight gain, behavioral changes, and many other diseases.
+They also contain chemicals like phthalates, bisphenol A (BPA), and synthetics linked to cancers, excessive weight gain, behavioral changes, and many other diseases.